-Agar gel diffusion precipitation test A serological test designed to detect and measure the presence of antibody or antigen in a sample.
-Animal byproducts Products of animal origin that are not for consumption but are destined for industrial use (eg hides and skins, fur, wool, hair, feathers, hooves, bones, fertiliser).
-Animal Health Committee A committee whose members are the Australian and state and territory CVOs, the Director of the CSIRO Australian Animal Health Laboratory, and the Director of Environmental Biosecurity in the Australian Government Department of Sustainability, Environment, Water, Population and Communities.
-The committee provides advice to SCoPI on animal health matters, focusing on technical issues and regulatory policy (formerly called the Veterinary Committee).
-See also Standing Council on Primary Industries Animal products Meat, meat products and other products of animal origin (eg eggs, milk) for human consumption or for use in animal feedstuff.
-Approved processing facility An abattoir, knackery, milk processing plant or other such facility to which animals or animal products have been introduced from lower risk premises under a permit for processing to an approved standard.
-The facility maintains increased biosecurity standards (refer to the relevant enterprise manuals and the Decontamination and Disposal manuals).
-Arbovirus Ar thropod- bo rne virus .
-The virus replicates in an arthropod and is transmitted by bite to a vertebrate host in which it also replicates.
-At-risk premises A premises in a restricted area that contains a live susceptible animal(s) but is not considered at the time of designation to be an infected premises, dangerous contact premises, dangerous contact processing facility, suspect premises or trace premises.
-See Section 4.1 for further details Australian Chief Veterinary Officer The nominated senior veterinarian in the Australian Government Department of Agriculture, Fisheries and Forestry who manages international animal health commitments and the Australian Government's response to an animal disease outbreak.
-See also Chief veterinary officer (CVO)
+Term Definition Animal byproducts Products of animal origin that are not for consumption but are destined for industrial use (eg hides and skins, fur, wool, hair, feathers, hooves, bones, fertiliser).
+Animal Health Committee A committee whose members are the Australian and state and territory CVOs, the Director of the CSIRO Australian Animal Health Laboratory, and the Director of Environmental Biosecurity in the Australian Government Department of the Environment.
+The committee provides advice to the Australian Agriculture Ministers' Forum on animal health matters, focusing on technical issues and regulatory policy (formerly called the Veterinary Committee).
+See also Australian Agriculture Ministers' Forum Animal products Meat, meat products and other products of animal origin (eg eggs, milk) for human consumption or for use in animal feedstuff.
+Approved processing facility An abattoir, knackery, milk processing plant or other such facility that maintains increased biosecurity standards.
+Such a facility could have animals or animal products introduced from lower risk premises under a permit for processing to an approved standard.
+At-risk premises (ARP) A premises in a restricted area that contains a live susceptible animal(s) but is not considered at the time of classification to be an infected premises, dangerous contact premises, dangerous contact processing facility, suspect premises or trace premises.
+Australian Agriculture Ministers' Forum (AGMIN) The forum of Australian national, state and territory and New Zealand ministers of agriculture that sets Australian and New Zealand agricultural policy (formerly the Standing Council on Primary Industries).
+See also Animal Health Committee